 Projects include removal of dead and dying trees, thinning of overstocked forest stands, protection of tree species of limited local occurrence to enhance species diversity, re-introduction of fire into the ecosystem through prescribed burning, reforestation, site restoration, and enhancement of riparian habitats, including reduction of conifer encroachment into meadows and quaking aspen stands.

 If you have any concerns about a tree on Conservancy lands, contact us.
 Please provide your name, phone number, address, and a detailed location of the tree in question.
-We encourage you to review our Forest Habitat Enhancement Program for more information.
+We encourage you to review our Forest Improvement Program for more information.

 Conservancy lands are public lands and cannot be used privately.
 Unauthorized use of urban lots, however, is a common problem wherever they adjoin developed private lands.